• Home

 Air fryer boiled eggs on plate with egg shells.

-• Different air fryers cook differently so your cooking time may vary.
-Start with a test batch to check the cooking time for your hard-boiled eggs recipe.
+• Different air fryers cook differently so the cook time may vary.
+Start with a test batch to check the cooking time for the egg yolk for the hard-boiled eggs recipe.

 • If cooking more than 6 eggs, you will need to cook in batches.